renatogusani/SpaceXplorer/README.md

 <img src="images/home-screen.png" alt="Logo" width="852" height="479">

-SpaceXplorer is a final year project created as part of my BSc in Data Science at National College of Ireland.
+SpaceXplorer is a final year project created as part of my BSc in Data Science at National College of Ireland where I explore the SpaceX API with Data Science.

 Here's what you can expect to find on SpaceXplorer.info:
-* Data within the SpaceX API visualized in an unforgettable experience of viewing content.
+* The SpaceX API exploration and findings visualized in an unforgettable experience of viewing content.
 * Machine Learning algorithms findings discussed thouroughly
-* Statistics
+* Live Statistics from the API

 SpaceXplorer.info hosts all my findings from the Unofficial SpaceX API.
 Including but not limited to launch, rocket, core, capsule, starlink, launchpad, and landing pad data.